TIHan/FQuake3/README.md

 # Update!

-This project has been put to rest in pursuit of something a little less extreme. :) This project was most ambitious and a bit over my head about 99% of the time.
+FQuake3 has been put to rest in pursuit of something a little less extreme. :) It was most ambitious and a bit over my head about 99% of the time.
 However, I learned a ton: math, functional programming, game engine development, language interop.
 If it wasn't for this project in the first place, I wouldn't be where I am at and doing what I am doing.
-This means all this hard work did pay for something!
+This means all the hard work did pay for something!

 ## Build and Run Instructions